danielfett/draft-dpop/mainmatter.md

 If an adversary is able to get hold of a DPoP token, the adversary could replay that token later at the same endpoint (the HTTP endpoint and method are enforced via the respective claims in the JWTs).
-To prevent this, clients MUST limit the lifetime of the JWTs, preferably to a brief period.
+To prevent this, servers MUST only accept DPoP tokens for a limited time window after their `iat` time, preferably only for a brief period.
 Furthermore, the `jti` claim in each JWT MUST contain a unique (incrementing or randomly chosen) value, as proposed in [@!RFC7253].
-Resource servers SHOULD store values at least for the lifetime of the respective JWT and decline HTTP requests by clients if a `jti` value has been seen before.
+Resource servers SHOULD store values at least for the time window in which the respective JWT is accepted and decline HTTP requests by clients if a `jti` value has been seen before.

 ## Signed JWT Swapping